 Conclusion: Claire's husband is dead.

-An enthymeme is what's known as rhetorical syllogism.
-These are often used in persuasive speeches.
+An enthymeme is not one of the major types of syllogism but is what's known as rhetorical syllogism.
+These are often used in persuasive speeches and arguments.

 Generally, the speaker will omit a major or minor premise, assuming it's already accepted by the audience.